Eldorado Peak climb via the knife-edge East Ridge

 This was my third attempt to climb Eldorado Peak. the first two attempts failed due to avalanche danger and bad weather.
 This one finally succeeded.
 Eldorado, although having a somewhat demanding approach, is considered pretty easy glacier climb.
 In the late season conditions that we encountered, however, navigating the maze of crevasses became pretty demanding and increased travel times significantly.

-This was a private climb with a party of two consisting of Jason Racey, Darren Hoffman, Matt Brown, and myself.
+This was a private climb with a party of four consisting of Jason Racey, Darren Hoffman, Matt Brown, and myself.